bobbicodes/nes-lisp-mml/README.md

 - Alt/Cmd+Enter = Eval all
 - Ctrl+Enter = Eval at cursor

 The *Eval at cursor* command is particularly powerful - it evaluates the expression that *ends* just to the left of the cursor position, allowing you to quickly test the result at each level of nesting.
+The evaluation results are printed right in line, and cleared by pressing any key.

 ## API